Done right, PPC is one of the best ways to put the right traffic on the right landing page.

 Your paid search may be ready to buy, but they only represent a small portion of the people who might benefit from your product or service.

-To the rest of your potential buyers, you have to advertise a little higher up in the funnel.
+To target the rest of your potential buyers, you have to advertise a little higher up in the funnel.

 The idea here is to use paid social promotion to build awareness for your brand.
 Once they’ve visited your site, you can use retargeting to stay in front of them until they finally convert.

 Since retargeting ads have a 2-3x higher click-through-rate and a 33% lower cost-per-click, an approach like this can produce more traffic at a lower cost.

 As an added bonus, people are more likely to buy from someone they are familiar with, which means this approach improves your conversion rate, too.

 This tactic takes effort and a good long-term strategy to implement, but it can produce a ton of value!

 Even if you aren’t bidding on your competition’s branded terms, they’re probably bidding on yours.

 Why?
 People who are searching for your branded terms are a great source of PPC landing page traffic — for both you and your competitors.
 They are clearly in the market for what you and your competition have to offer.